-Iranian-British national ends 5-year sentence, not yet home
+British-Iranian woman ends 5-year sentence, but not free yet

 The latest setback in Zaghari-Ratcliffe’s case comes as Britain and Iran negotiate a spat over a debt of some 400 million pounds ($530 million) owed to Iran by London, a payment the late Iranian Shah Mohammad Reza Pahlavi made for Chieftain tanks that were never delivered.
 The shah abandoned the throne in 1979 and the Islamic Revolution installed the clerically overseen system that endures today.

-Richard Ratcliffe, who for years has campaigned vocally for his wife’s release, has said that Iran was holding Zaghari-Ratcliffe as “collateral” in the dispute.
+Ratcliffe, who for years has campaigned vocally for his wife’s release, has said that Iran was holding Zaghari-Ratcliffe as “collateral” in the dispute.
 Authorities in London and Tehran deny that Zaghari-Ratcliffe’s case is linked to the repayment deal.
 But a prisoner exchange that freed four American citizens in 2016 saw the U.S. pay a similar sum to Iran the same day of their release.

-Her detention also comes as tensions escalate over Iran’s tattered atomic deal with world powers.
+Her case has also played out against rising tensions over Iran’s tattered atomic deal with world powers.
 Since former U.S. President Donald Trump unilaterally withdrew from the deal in 2018, Iran has been accelerating its breaches of the pact by enriching more uranium than allowed, among other actions.
 Tehran is seeking to press the other signatories to the deal, including Britain, to help offset the economic devastation wrought by American sanctions.

-As for Zaghari-Ratcliffe, it remained unclear what would happen in court next week.
+As for Zaghari-Ratcliffe, exactly what will happen next weekend in court remains uncertain.
 Her family and supporters fear the worst.

 “We don’t know how to interpret being summoned … Is it that they’re just going to finish off all the paperwork and release her and give her passport back?
 Or Is it that they are going to whack her with that second sentence?”
 Richard Ratcliffe’s sister, Rebecca Ratcliffe, told U.K’s Sky News.